Quentin18/newspapers/index.md

 #### Can we use sentiment analysis to compare the political parties?
 For each of these topics, we computed the mean opinion score for each party.
 The scores range from **-1** (for a **negative** opinion) to **+1** (for a **positive** opinion).
 We then proceeded to do the same analysis separately with our 3 newspaper's quotes, to obtain mean opinion scores for all three of them.
+We took the exmaple of the New York Times newspaper.

 <!-- Figure: Barplot average of compound score for each topic, each party -->
 {% include sentiment_scores_nyt.html %}